pace-neutrons/resolution_functions/docs/source/glossary.rst

     setting
         A user-chosen experimental parameter that affects the :term:`resolution`.
-In practice, this can be the incident energy and the chopper frequencies, depending on the :term:`instrument.
+In practice, this can be the incident energy and the chopper frequencies, depending on the :term:`instrument`.
         In the context of this library, a :term:`setting` is an argument specifically required by a :term:`model`.